akalinux/span-tools/README.md

 __Sorting and Consolidation__

 Now we need to step through the resulting sorted and consolidated results.
-The ac.SliceIterFactory(*list) method provides an iter.Seq2 factory interface that can be used to driver our for loop for us.
+The ac.NewOverlappingSpanSetsIterSeq2FromSpanBoundrySlice(*list) method provides an iter.Seq2 factory interface that can be used to driver our for loop for us.

 	// this slice will end up being sorted by the "st" internals unsorted :=&[]st.SpanBoundry[int]{